DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Related Work

-\parahead{Multi-Camera Capture Systems} Capturing rich multimodal data requires hardware and software systems for capturing rich data.
-The earliest multi-camera capture systems were extensions of stereo cameras to 5--6 cameras~\cite{kanade1995development} which were later extended to capture a hemispherical volume~\cite{kanade2007virtualized} with up to 50 cameras for 3D and 4D reconstruction using non-machine learning techniques~\cite{theobalt2004combining}.
-Multi-camera systems have also been combined with controllable lights to build \emph{light stages}~\cite{debevec2000acquiring,debevec2012light}.
-Recent examples of multi-camera capture systems include the panoptic camera systems~\cite{joo2015panoptic,joo2015panoptic,yu2020humbi}.
-Specialized systems have been built for table-scale interactions, notably for hand interaction capture~\cite{zimmermann2019freihand,brahmbhatt2019contactdb}.
-However, these systems have a limited number of cameras.
-Our \brics system is specially designed for dense 53-view audio-visual capture of table-scale scenes while also acting as a light stage.
+\parahead{Multi-Camera Capture Systems} Capturing multi-view data with high resolution and framerate requires specialized hardware and software systems.
+The earliest multi-camera capture systems were extensions of stereo cameras to 5--6 cameras~\cite{kanade1995development}, which were later extended to capture a hemispherical volume~\cite{kanade2007virtualized} with up to 50 cameras for 3D and 4D reconstruction using non-machine learning techniques~\cite{theobalt2004combining}.
+The focus of most existing multi-camera capture systems has been on room-scale scenes for human or environment capture~\cite{joo2015panoptic,yu2020humbi}.
+While some table-scale datasets exist, notably for hand interaction capture~\cite{zimmermann2019freihand,brahmbhatt2019contactdb}, they have only a limited number of cameras.
+In contrast, our \brics system is specially designed for dense 53-view visual capture of table-scale scenes, and our sequences showcase intricate interactions (\eg,~small tool use) in high fidelity.